joshgachnang/MAGPlus/README.rst

 Changes
 =======

+0.2.1, 07/17/2012 -- Accept None for getNewerBukkitVersion() and getNewerVanillaVersion(), returns latest version.

 0.2.0, 07/17/2012 -- Standardized the versions API (both vanilla and bukkit return lists of dicts).
 Added getNewerBukkitVersion() and getNewerVanillaVersion() to assist in updating.

 0.1.3, 07/15/2012 -- Making tests a real module.
 Made minor error corrections because of the test suite.